 Experienced or witnessed a hate crime?

 If you are a member of the public, please use this page to find out what to do if you’ve been affected by a hate crime and see how Middlesex University, as a member of the Barnet Network of Reporting Centres, can help you report the incident.
+This page will give you information about how Middlesex University, as a member of the Barnet Network of Reporting Centres, can help you report the incident.

 If you, or someone you know, has been affected by a hate crime, tell someone about it.